ctontario/registry-api-docs/source/includes/_QuickSTART.md

 ```

 Sends a QuickSTART pre-screened application to the Site.
-The site status must be 'review'
+If pre-screen is required, The site status must be 'review', if not it must be pending

 ### HTTP Request